Index of this page:

 A couple thoughts:

 1. The specific rule that is broken is not the issue.
-Obedience is the issue.
+Obedience is

 2. There is a distinction between deliberate disobedience and lack of understanding.
 Punishment for lack of understanding is too harsh, no matter how "easy" the punishment is.
 But to not punish and/or discipline for deliberate disobedience is to not fulfill your parental responsibility.